What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 Nucleus solitarius

-Dura mater encephali in the region of the posterior cranial fossa, skin of the external auditory canal.
-Organs of the neck, chest and abdomen (excluding the left side of the large intestine)
+Dura mater encephali in the area of the posterior cranial fossa, skin of the external auditory canal.
+Organs of the neck, chest and abdomen (excluding the left side of the colon)

 Parasympathetic